Unveiling and Mitigating Memorization in Text-to-image Diffusion Models through Cross Attention: Related works

-Researchers have found that generative models tend to memorize and reproduce their training data~\cite{carlini2021extracting, carlini2023extracting, carlini2022quantifying, mireshghallah2022memorization, naseh2023understanding, naseh2023memory}.
-Such behaviors bring significant privacy and copyright concerns~\cite{zhang2024counterfactual, jiang2023ai, carlini2022privacy}.
+Researchers have found that generative models tend to memorize and reproduce their training data~\cite{carlini2021extracting, carlini2023extracting, carlini2022quantifying, mireshghallah2022memorization, naseh2023understanding, naseh2023memory}, which brings significant privacy and copyright concerns~\cite{zhang2024counterfactual, jiang2023ai, carlini2022privacy}.
 Somepalli \etal~\cite{somepalli2023diffusion, somepalli2024understanding} show that diffusion models exhibit the behavior of producing verbatim training images.
 Based on this, Carlini \etal~\cite{carlini2023extracting} develop a strategy to extract data from diffusion models by generating numerous images to assess generation density.
-To address these concerns, researchers have explored several strategies.
-Among these works, data de-duplication is recognised as an important mitigation strategy~\cite{carlini2023extracting, webster2023duplication}.
-Additionally, data augmentations are introduced to prevent the model overfitting the training set~\cite{daras2024ambient, somepalli2024understanding}.
+To address these concerns, researchers have explored several strategies, such as data de-duplication~\cite{carlini2023extracting, webster2023duplication} and data augmentations~\cite{daras2024ambient, somepalli2024understanding}.
 More recently, Wen \etal~\cite{wen2023detecting} propose a new mitigation based on their observation that the model output of memorized prompts has a significant difference from non-memorized prompt.